Mexico to adjust tax framework to realities of digital economy

-MEXICO CITY (Reuters) - Mexico’s government will propose adjusting the tax system to address the “realities” of the digital economy and e-commerce when the 2020 budget is presented in September, Finance Ministry official Francisco Arias said on Wednesday.
+MEXICO CITY, July 31 (Reuters) - Mexico’s government will propose adjusting the tax system to address the “realities” of the digital economy and e-commerce when the 2020 budget is presented in September, Finance Ministry official Francisco Arias said on Wednesday.

 Arias said that no new taxes will be created and that existing taxes will not be increased, but the government will aim to incorporate more taxpayers.